Rachnicrice/reading-notes/401d43/class-01/README.md

 4. Explain promises as though you were mentoring a Code 301 level student

-  A promis is exactly what it sounds like.
+  A promise is exactly what it sounds like.
 It is a promise from another function or service that it will return some data to you at some point in the future.
-A promis is basically a function saying 'Let me look in to that and call you back later'.
+A promise is basically a function saying 'Let me look in to that and call you back later'.

 5. Are all callback functions considered to be Asynchronous?
 Why or Why Not?